 While federal student loan rates are standardized to all borrowers on a specific type of loan, the range of private student loan rates is much wider.

-Here’s a look some statistics on average private student loan interest rates:
+Here’s a look some statistics on average private student loan for undergraduates:

-- 6.17% average starting rate for 5-year, private student loans with variable rates, per Credible borrower analysis
+- 6.17% average starting rate for five-year, private student loans with variable rates.

 Private student loan rates vary so much because they’re tied to several factors that can change from lender to lender, loan to loan, and borrower to borrower.